edgeimpulse/expert-projects/predictive-maintenance-and-defect-detection-projects/motor-pump-cypress-cn0549.md

 ![](../.gitbook/assets/motor-pump-cypress-cn0549/14.jpg)

 For this application, we will be using an input block with a 160ms window size, with a window increase of 80ms at an acquisition frequency of 32000Hz.
-A **Spectrogram** block is used as our Processing block, and a **Classification** block for our Learning Block, which is good for audio and vibrational data.
+A **Spectrogram** block is used as our Processing block, and a **Classification** block for our Learning Block, which is good for audio and vibration data.

 If you need help determining which blocks to select, you can always try out the [Edge Impulse EON Tuner](https://docs.edgeimpulse.com/docs/edge-impulse-studio/eon-tuner), which can validate different Impulse architectures and give insights on the suitable ones for your specific application.